Gjoeln/University_Management_System/README.md

 ## Project Output
 #### Login form: This page represents the first thing about our website.
 It leads on to the login point for its personnel.
->>>>>>> fbb82032842dee05bb0fe591a4297bcb20b1d075
 ![HOME](/University-Management-System-Project-in-Java-Login-Page.png)

-####Home Page: This page shows us what the user can see and access.
+#### Home Page: This page shows us what the user can see and access.
 He/she can add, remove update and upload the data.
 He/she can logout from the system through the homepage.
 ![HOME](/University-Management-System-Project-in-Java-Main-Page.png)

-####Student Form: Here, we can add the new student details which will be stored in the back-end of the system.
+#### Student Form: Here, we can add the new student details which will be stored in the back-end of the system.
 The details can also be updated in the update page.
 ![HOME](/University-Management-System-Project-in-ASP.net-Add-New-Student.png)

-####Teacher Form: In this page, we can add the new teacher details which will also be stored in the back-end of the system.
+#### Teacher Form: In this page, we can add the new teacher details which will also be stored in the back-end of the system.
 The details can also updated in the update page.
 ![HOME](/University-Management-System-Project-in-Java-Add-New-Teacher.png)

-####Marks and Subject Page: In this page, we can enter the subjects and marks scored in a particular subject alongside the Roll Number.
+#### Marks and Subject Page: In this page, we can enter the subjects and marks scored in a particular subject alongside the Roll Number.
 ![HOME](/University-Management-System-Project-in-Java-Input-Student-Mark.png)

-####Fee Payment Form : Here, we can the pay the fee dues of a particular student by using Roll No, Course, Branch and Semester to pay the fee.
+#### Fee Payment Form : Here, we can the pay the fee dues of a particular student by using Roll No, Course, Branch and Semester to pay the fee.
 ![HOME](/University-Management-System-Project-in-Java-Fee-Form.png)